istio/istio.io/_docs/setup/using-initializer.md

 ### Deployment

-The `istio-initializer` Deployment runs the initializer controller
+The `istio-initializer` Deployment runs the initializer controller.

 ### ServiceAccount

 The `istio-initializer-service-account` ServiceAccount is used by the `istio-initializer` deployment.
-The `ClusterRole` and `ClusterRoleBinding` are defined ininstall/kubernetes/istio.yaml.
+The `ClusterRole` and `ClusterRoleBinding` are defined in install/kubernetes/istio.yaml.
 Note that `initialize` and `patch` are required on _all_ workload resource types.
 It is for this reason that the initializer is run as its own deployment and not embedded in another controller, e.g. istio-pilot.